hysrx/nhclientai/README.md

   for Linux will work nicely, also as it is primarily what is used to develop nhclientai.

+  ---

-  ³ Python 3.7 being the minimum is due to [hentai](https://github.com/hentai-chan/hentai) requiring the dataclass module, which was shipped only with Python 3.7 and onwards Another reason is that PyPy is what I primarily use in Python development, which has now Python 3.7 support.
+  ³ Python 3.7 being the minimum is due to [hentai](https://github.com/hentai-chan/hentai) requiring the dataclass module, which was shipped only with Python 3.7 and onwards.
+Another reason is that PyPy is what I primarily use in Python development, which has now Python 3.7 support.
 </details>